 If you're switching from another provider, in most cases all you'll need to do is tell Plusnet who will then get in touch with your current provider and coordinate the switchover for you.
 The exception to this is if you're switching from Virgin Media, in which case you'll need to sort out the cancellation yourself.

 Plusnet supplies a free router with its broadband packages, claiming it's worth £40.
 Late in 2017, though, the company was called out by the Advertising Standards Authority for not making it clear that there's a £4.99 delivery charge for the router.
-As a result, this is now clearly spelled out on the website.
+As a result, the upfront charge for activation is now clearly advertised, ranging from £5 to £25 depending on the package you choose.

 If you have Plusnet broadband, you're entitled to what the company calls 'mates rates' on a phone contract with Plusnet Mobile.
 This generally means a big bump-up of the amount of data, calls and texts that you get for your money – in some cases up to triple the amount of data.